Part of the RECOVER Playbook ← Return to Hub

 Macro Removal

-Disable macros in all recovered Office documents.
-If a file *must* use a macro, it must be manually inspected by shore-side IT before use.
+Disable macros in all recovered Office docs.
+Any essential macro-enabled file must be manually inspected by shore-side IT/SOC.

 The Data Sanitization Workflow